Published: June 1, 2026 | Last updated: July 6, 2026

 🌲 Park Trails

 The park maintains nearly 2 miles of easy, well-kept intersecting wooded trails.
-Key routes like the Tupelo Trail and Red Oak Trail feature boardwalks that take hikers over wetlands covered in cinnamon ferns and sphagnum moss.
-These trails are a lot of fun to ride.
-Check the video for details on the experience.
-Be cognizant the walkers, hikers, and runners want to share this resource with you.
+Key routes like the Tupelo Trail and Red Oak Trail feature boardwalks over wetlands filled with cinnamon ferns and sphagnum moss.
+These trails are fun to ride.
+Be mindful of walkers, hikers, and runners — share the resource.

 🌳 Tupelo Trees

-One of the park’s most distinctive characteristics is a rare, 100-acre stand of Tupelo (black gum) trees.
-These trees are highly unusual at this northern latitude and thrive in the park’s small “pocket swamps”.
+One of the park’s most distinctive features is a rare, 100-acre stand of Tupelo (black gum) trees.
+These trees are highly unusual at this northern latitude and thrive in the park’s small “pocket swamps.”

 🚿 Outdoor Showers

-Outdoor showers is a nice luxury for any trip.
-I always note with a location has outdoor showers.
-Or indoor for that matter which is not often.
-So enjoy a day of outdoor recreation.
-Get salty, get sandy, get sweaty, and then take an outdoor shower before getting back into your car.
+Outdoor showers are a luxury.
+I always note when a location has them.
+So enjoy a day of outdoor recreation — get salty, sandy, sweaty — then rinse off before getting back in your car.

 📌 Tips for Ferry Beach State Park

-- Ride the wooded trails – The trails through the 100 wooded acres are serene.
+- Ride the wooded trails – The trails through the 100 wooded acres are serene and fun on a bike.

-- Ferry Beach – The beaches are outstanding and on off days not crowded.
+- Ferry Beach – Outstanding sand, and on off‑days, not crowded.

-- Bike Ride to Ocean Park – This is a little summer community.
-Only 2 miles away.
+- Bike ride to Ocean Park – This little summer community is only 2 miles away.
+Worth the trip for the soda fountain alone.

-- Park once, ride all day – Parking fee at the state park.
-Just leave your vehicle there.
-Ride around the area.
+- Park once, ride all day – There’s a parking fee at the state park.
+Leave your car there.
+Ride everywhere else.